jmn22/class-sandbox-repo/syllabus.rst

  * Draw a schematic and block diagram of a proposed project
  * Present a project proposal to a group
  * Find electronic parts using specifications
- * Write and debug code for a microcontroller
+ * Write and debug code for a microcontroller (Arduino or Beaglebone)
  * Design software to control temporal processes
- * Manage software with a version control system
+ * Manage software with a version control system (git)
  * Build an electronic medical instrument
  * Calibrate an instrument
  * Create a test environment for an instrument